How and Where to Pitch a Movie Idea

 If you do have a star in mind then there’s no reason why you can’t pitch to them directly.
 You can find contact information for celebrities at these websites:

-http://www.ifta-online.org.
+https://www.ifta-online.org.
 Independent Film & Television Alliance lists up and coming events for producers, directors, financers, writers and others in the movie industry.
 It also lists independent film companies.
-Their film catalogue lits movies in production, post production, plus the production companies.
+Their film catalogue lists movies in production, post production, plus the production companies.

 But the quickest and easiest ways to pitch your movie idea is through the Hollywood agent known as “The King of Pitch.”
 Mr Robert Krosberg.
 He is the only Hollywood agent who makes his living by pitching and selling other people’s movie ideas.